hichana/fdna/PROJECT_PLANNING.md

 - functional UI
     -x has project artwork that is image of ascii dna???
     - user can see a CTA to start building a Flow NFT collection -- includes descriptive text about this project and Web3/Flow, links to marketplaces and projects, and to the four OG Bases FLOATS
+        - (not sure whether to do OG FLOATS or not)
     -x user can login using Blocto and other wallets -x user can see a list of all NFT projects for which their wallet contains a collection that is registered in the nft catalog
     -x user can expand the list of NFT projects to reveal the NFTs and their metadata (displays image) from their wallet